KolmogorovLab/Severus/README.md

 ## Preparing phased and haplotagged alignments

 We recommend running Severus with phased and haplotagged tumor and normal alignments.
-Below is an example workkflow that can be used to produce them, assuming that reads are already aligned using minimap2.
+Below is an example workflow that can be used to produce them, assuming that reads are already aligned using minimap2/pbmm2.
 If phasing is difficult or not possible (e.g. haploid genome), unphased alignment can be used as input.

 <p align="center">